Retreat of glaciers since 1850: Cascade Range

 The Cascade Range of western North America extends from southern British Columbia in Canada to northern California.
 Excepting Alaska, about half of the glacial area in the U.S. is contained within the over 700 glaciers of the North Cascades, a portion of those located between the Canada–US border and I-90 in central Washington.
 These contain as much water as is found in all the lakes and reservoirs in the rest of the state, and provide much of the stream and river flow in the dry summer months, approximating some 870000 m3.

 As recently as 1975 many North Cascade glaciers were advancing due to cooler weather and increased precipitation that occurred from 1944 to 1976.
 By 1987 the North Cascade glaciers were retreating and the pace had increased each decade since the mid-1970s.
 Between 1984 and 2005 the North Cascade glaciers lost an average of more than 12.5 m in thickness and 20–40 percent of their volume.

-Glaciologists researching the North Cascades found that all 47 monitored glaciers are receding while four glaciers—Spider Glacier, Lewis Glacier, Milk Lake Glacier and David Glacier—are almost completely gone.
+Glaciologists researching the North Cascades found that all 47 monitored glaciers are receding while four glaciers—Spider Glacier, Lewis Glacier, Milk Lake Glacier and Mt.
+David Glacier—are almost completely gone.
 The White Chuck Glacier (near Glacier Peak) is a particularly dramatic example.
 The glacier area shrank from 3.1 km2 in 1958 to 0.9 km2 by 2002.
 Between 1850 and 1950, the Boulder Glacier on the southeast flank of Mount Baker retreated 8700 ft.
 William Long of the United States Forest Service observed the glacier beginning to advance due to cooler/wetter weather in 1953.
 This was followed by a 743 m advance by 1979.
 The glacier again retreated 450 m from 1987 to 2005, leaving barren terrain behind.
 This retreat has occurred during a period of reduced winter snowfall and higher summer temperatures.
 In this region of the Cascades, winter snowpack has declined 25% since 1946, and summer temperatures have risen 0.7 °C (1.2 °F) during the same period.
 The reduced snowpack has occurred despite a small increase in winter precipitation—thus, it reflects warmer winter temperatures leading to rainfall and melting on glaciers even during the winter.
 As of 2005, 67% of the North Cascade glaciers observed are in disequilibrium and will not survive the continuation of the present climate.
 These glaciers will eventually disappear unless temperatures fall and frozen precipitation increases.
 The remaining glaciers are expected to stabilize, unless the climate continues to warm, but will be much reduced in size.